mrmorganschneider/Public/GO/README.md

 #### Exercise 8: ROT13Reader

 The objective of this exercise was to create a reader that took another reader as input and applied an ROT13 cipher to the characters.
-Link to the execise is [here.](https://tour.golang.org/methods/23)
+Link to the exercise is [here.](https://tour.golang.org/methods/23)

 This was one of the more challenging exercises I had encountered to date.
 My greatest challenge was figuring out how to actually access the value of the first reader that was being read by the rot13reader.
 I had to perform additional research to find out that the code required an additional de-reference to access the ascii character stored in the initial reader as seen below: